Innovative Choreography Judges

 Ms. Starr’s experience perpetuates progressively a compelling course of study and nurturing atmosphere within which parents discover for their child a wondrous journey in artistic education.
 While she is professionally trained in all genres of dance, her true love is teaching.
 Her passion for dance and learning are the motivating force that drives the success of the dance program at Olathe Community Center.
 She believes poise and grace will create an entire world of accomplished talent and self-confidence as we encourage dancers to learn expressive and creative movement, within a softly, exacting curriculum of superior and professional training.

-Ms. Starr holds a Bachelors degree in Management and Human Relations - minor in Dance and a Masters Degree in Academic Advising - transition and disability.
+Ms. Starr holds a Bachelors's degree in Management and Human Relations - a minor in Dance and a Master's Degree in Academic Advising - transition and disability.
 Most recently, she began the journey to pursue her Doctorate Degree in Leadership.

 In addition, her twirling students were part of local, regional, and national twirling competitions.
 American Youth on Parade Nationals held at Notre Dame University, Indiana was always the highlight and most prestigious yearly event.
 Starr’s talented twirlers, both individual and team, always placed at the highest level of all events.

-Ms. Starr has three beautiful Kansas State University daughters ages 28, 24, and 21.
+Ms. Starr has three beautiful Kansas State University daughters.
 All have been a part of the Classy Cat Dance Team.
 In addition, Starr has been an active volunteer in the community.

 Brianna Thomas is a recent graduate of Oklahoma City University with a degree in Dance Pedagogy, where she graduated summa cum laude and cum honore.
 Brianna loves being a part of the Innovative Choreography family, getting to teach, coach, and adjudicate dancers.
 She teaches at Jody Phillips Dance Company, working with all ages in a variety of genres, spreading the love and joy of dance.
 In addition, she is the dance and color guard coach at Shawnee Mission West.
 Brianna has multiple years of experience in color guard, musical theatre, instrumental and vocal technique, and dance technique training.
 She has formerly danced with the American Spirit Dance Company and the Spirit of Grace Liturgical Dance Company at OCU.